o3de/o3de.org/content/docs/tools-ui/component-library/uidev-tree-view-component.md

 ---
+linktitle: Tree View
+title: O3DE UI Tree View Component
-description: ' Learn how to use the O3DE UI 2.0 tree view component to give users a file or list navigation interface in O3DE tools and gems. '
+description: Learn how to use the O3DE UI tree view component to give users a file or list navigation interface in O3DE tools and Gems.
-title: O3DE UI tree view component
+toc: true
 ---

 {{< preview-migrated >}}